googlefonts/fontra-docs/_explanations/designspace.md

   - Wide Thin
   - Wide Black

-(But keep in mind that you may need also intermediate sources to tweak the design somethere in between.)
+(But keep in mind that you may need also intermediate sources to tweak the design somewhere in between.)

 #### Number of font instances planned:
   - Condensed Thin (width: 75, weight: 100)